 Why it’s probably the best overall affordable Android phone you can buy:

-The OnePlus 7T is outright one of the best smartphones on the market because it straddles the high-end and affordable sections so effortlessly.
+Even one year after release, the OnePlus 7T is outright one of the best smartphones on the market because it straddles the high-end and affordable sections without the associated “5G tax” so effortlessly.
 While it is — in some cases — double the entry price of many other budget devices on this list, it includes some serious hardware that will only increase longevity and ensure everyday performance remains fluid and consistent.

 You get superb software support, a gorgeous design, beautiful screen, super-fast charging, and it doesn’t break the bank.
 OnePlus smartphones are the go-to for many around the globe, and it’s easy to see why with such a fantastic piece of hardware.